 • operate in certain economic sectors, including agribusiness, forestry, mining, energy, oil & gas and industry in general; and

-• have annual sales revenues of at least R$ 20 million (roughly 3.5 million euros); and
+• have annual sales revenues of at least BRL 20 million (roughly EUR 3.5 million); and

-• have a debt exposure with Santander of at least R$ 5 million (almost 1 million euros).
+• have a debt exposure with Santander of at least R$ 7 million (~1 million euros).

 Methodology.
-Santander Brazil uses an ESCC rating system for the companies it reviews.
-It directly affects the credit rating for clients in the Corporate segment.
-This ESCC model includes an assessment of supply chain practices, fines, degraded land and profile of E&S management.
-The model also includes climate factors in two ways: (1) a water stress calculator that considers the client's economic activity, the river basin(s) in which it is located, as well as the measures adopted to save water and (2) an assessment of the customer's resilience to climate change in general, such as new weather patterns, legislation or consumer preferences.
+Santander Brasil uses an ESCC rating system for the companies it reviews.
+It directly affects the credit rating for customers in the corporate segment.
+This ESCC model includes an assessment of supply chain practices, fines, degraded land, and profile of E&S management.
+The model also includes climate factors in two ways: (1) a water stress calculator that considers the customer's economic activity, the river basin(s) in which it is located, as well as the measures adopted to save water and (2) an assessment of the customer's resilience to climate change in general, such as new weather patterns, legislation or consumer preferences.

 Supply chain.
-A key part of the analysis of agribusiness clients in the Amazon is a thorough check of their supply chain.
+A key part of the analysis of agribusiness customers in the Amazon is a thorough check of their supply chain.
 For this, Santander uses internet-based tools such as Trase and government data on fines or audits, as well as news reports.
-If the bank discovers problems, it questions clients on their practices and specific incidents.
-If material breaches of environmental law and regulations are identified, under the terms of our standard contract the bank has power to take remedial action including, where applicable, declaring the early maturity of the debt and demanding its payment.
+If any issues are uncovered, it questions customers on their practices and specific incidents.
+If material breaches of environmental law and regulations are identified, the terms of our standard contract specify that the bank has power to take remedial action including, where applicable, declaring the early maturity of the debt and demanding its payment.

 Working with others to stop deforestation.
-Santander Brazil participates in three external initiatives that propose solutions to stop deforestation.
+In addition to Febraban, Santander Brasil participates in two other external initiatives that propose solutions to stop deforestation.
 It is a founder of The Round Table on Responsible Soy (RTRS), and were its first president from 2006 to 2009, during the crucial phase of creating its first sustainability standard.
-The bank is also a founder and board member of the Brazilian Roundtable on Sustainable Livestock (MBPS , in Portuguese), a multi-stakeholder initiative founded in 2008 to promote better ranching practices in Brazil.
+The bank is also a founder and board member of the Brazilian Roundtable on Sustainable Livestock (MBPS, in Portuguese), a multi-stakeholder initiative founded in 2008 to promote better ranching practices in Brazil.

 Biomas